 4. Restart your Mac to free up RAM.

-5. Get rid of system junk files with CleanMyMac X
+5. Get rid of system junk files with CleanMyMac

 This app gives you lots of possibilities to free up space, especially when it comes to system junk.
-CleanMyMac X has been notarized by Apple, which basically means it’s safe to use.
+CleanMyMac has been notarized by Apple, which basically means it’s safe to use.
 And if you got 5 minutes, try this tool as it shows you where exactly your junk hides.
 Here’s how:

 2. Install the app and open it.

-3. Click System Junk from the sidebar.
+3. Click Cleanup from the sidebar > Scan.

 That is it!
 System junk removal has never been easier.
 The best part about using CleanMyMac is that it removes only those files that can be safely deleted.